googlefonts/oxidize/text/2024-06-26-fixes-and-nonstandard-builds.md

 unusual requirements, partly because different end-users require different things from the deliverables:

-* For the Google Fonts deliverable, we use `ufomerge` to merge in a Latin core from Noto Sans or Noto Serif at the source level before compiling.
+* For the Google Fonts deliverable, we use [`ufomerge`](https://github.com/googlefonts/ufomerge) to merge in a Latin core from Noto Sans or Noto Serif at the source level before compiling.
   We apply the fixes above to help make these deliverables compliant with GF requirements.
-* For the Android deliverable, we use `hb-subset` to slim the variable font to the range `wght=400:800` and drop any width axis.
+* For the Android deliverable, we use [`hb-subset`](https://github.com/harfbuzz/harfbuzz/) to slim the variable font to the range `wght=400:800` and drop any width axis.
 * To support other end-users (Linux distros etc.), we also supply a matrix of
     - variable fonts, unhinted TTF, hinted TTF and OTF
     - full (+Latin) and standard (no Latin)

+This is all orchestrated by the [`noto` recipe provider](https://github.com/googlefonts/gftools/blob/main/Lib/gftools/builder/recipeproviders/noto.py).

 ### Color fonts

-Some of our fonts (Kalnia Glaze, Bitcount, SixtyFour Convergence, etc.) use `paintcompiler`, a tool for adding a COLRv1 table programatically from a Python script.
+Some of our fonts (Kalnia Glaze, Bitcount, SixtyFour Convergence, etc.) use [`paintcompiler`](https://github.com/simoncozens/paintcompiler), a tool for adding a COLRv1 table programatically from a Python script.
 For example, a designer can say "paint this glyph according to a gradient which starts at the origin and ends at the top right corner of the bounding box" without having to manually